hannahpotter/hannahpotter.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: PhD student in the <a href="https://www.cs.washington.edu/">Paul G. Allen School of Computer Science and Engineering</a> at the University of Washington

 profile:
   align: right
-  image: prof_pic.jpg
+  image: hpotter_met.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
-  address: >
+  address: #>
-    <p>555 your office number</p>
+    #<p>555 your office number</p>
-    <p>123 your address street</p>
+    #<p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    #<p>Your City, State 12345</p>

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My primary research goal is to make programming better.
+I work on improving the explainability of programs and
+    programming languages by surfacing important information to programmers, presenting this information in a way that is understandable and useful.
+   I am broadly interested in programming languages, software engineering, human computer interaction, and CS education.

+I am currently a PhD student in the <a href="https://www.cs.washington.edu/">Paul G. Allen School of Computer Science and Engineering</a> at the University of Washington.
+I am advised by <a href="https://homes.cs.washington.edu/~rjust/">René Just</a>.
+Prior to this, I earned my MSE in Computer Science and Engineering from the University of Michigan, where I worked with <a href="https://web.eecs.umich.edu/~comar/">Cyrus Omar</a> leading the Hazel Tutor project.
+Before that, I earned my Honors BS in Computer Science from the University of Utah, where I worked with <a href="https://eliane-s-wiese.owlstown.net/">Eliane S. Wiese</a> on detecting poor coding patterns commonly seen in the work of early CS students by extending an existing code pattern matching tool.

+Along with my research interests, I am passionate about improving access to computer science knowledge.
+    I am currently a PhD K-12 Outreach Coordinator for the Allen School, working to aide UW computer science PhD student outreach in the greater Washington area.